 - DIH is not ‘SolrCloud’ aware (the process runs within one node of the cloud)

-- full and delta imports, persisting the data import state in zookeeper or file depending of usage of solrcloud or not
+- full and delta imports, persisting the data import state in zookeeper or file

 - handling collection alias roll-over (full-import in background and roll-over collection alias when completed)

 - configurable processing parameters per collection (security, field mapping, …)